Swapping

 • In the event of a transaction reverting due to insufficient gas the nonce will be consumed making the transaction invalid.

-While Chainflip will do it's best to succesfully execute any swap with cross-chain messaging, CCM transactions that revert on Solana will currently result in funds not being egressed.
-Ensure the transaction doesn't revert due to lack of compute units or due to the receiver's logic.
+• While Chainflip will do its best to successfully execute any swap with cross-chain messaging, CCM transactions that revert on Solana will result in funds not being egressed.

 Solana CCM Parameters

 In Solana, all accounts accessed in a transaction need to be specified in an account list.
 Therefore, users need to specify the accounts that the receiver program will access in the transaction.
-Moreover, since the program that receives the Cross Program Invocation can't be holding the asset in the same address, the program receiver's addrsss must be passed separately.
+Moreover, since the program that receives the Cross Program Invocation can't hold the asset in the same address, the program receiver's address must be passed separately.

 • The receiver program's address.